 A small core of dedicated users loved having their complete digital lives within the borders of their browser window.
 That is still the direction all web browsers are moving in.
-However, little used features such as the feed reader and the chat client were lost.
-Allowing others whose focus is building good feed reader and chat clients take over these niches.
+However, little-used features such as the feed reader and the chat client were lost.
+Allowing others whose focus is building good feed readers and chat clients take over these niches.

-Pinned tabs is a feature that let you put aside web applications (“webapps”) and leave them open without taking up too much of the space in the tab bar.
-Any website can be pinned by right clicking on its tab and choosing “Pin tab” from the menu.
+Pinned tabs is a feature that lets you put aside web applications (“webapps”) and leave them open without taking up too much of the space in the tab bar.
+Any website can be pinned by right-clicking on its tab and choosing “Pin tab” from the menu.

 Pinned tabs remain open until they are either unpinned or the window is closed.